JoeJoeTV/AstroTuxLauncher/README.md

 # (URL as String) URL of the ntfy server to use for sending notifications
 serverURL = "https://ntfy.sh"

+# Settings related to sending status updates to an endpoint (currently mostly just Uptime Kuma using the 'Push' monitor type)
+[launcher.status]

+# (Boolean) Wether to send status updates at all
+SendStatus = false

+# (Integer) The interval in seconds to send status updates at, if the status doesn't change in-between
+Interval = 120

+# (URL as String) The endpoint to send the status update to as a GET request with parameters
+EndpointURL = ""
 ```

 ## Credits